panther-labs/panther/README.md

 ## Use Cases

-Panther is intended to be the focal point of all security log data for enabling threat detection, compliance, historical search, and breach investigations.
+Panther is the destination for all security data to enable threat detection, compliance, historical search, and security investigations.
 Panther's core features include:

 - **[Log Analysis](https://runpanther.io/log-analysis):** Real-time detection of suspicious activity with Python rules
-- **[Cloud Compliance](https://runpanther.io/compliance/):** Real-time detection and enforcement of AWS infrastructure best practices with Python policies
+- **[Compliance](https://runpanther.io/compliance/):** Real-time monitoring and enforcement of AWS infrastructure best practices with Python policies
-- **Alerting:** Dispatch notifications to your team when new issues are identified
+- **Alerting:** Send notifications to your team when new issues are identified
-- **Automatic Remediation:** Correct insecure infrastructure as soon as new issues are identified
+- **Automatic Remediation:** Correct insecure infrastructure as soon as possible

 _NOTE: Panther is currently in beta._